Ancient Voices for the Modern Soul

 +

-DAY 1–2Read all 12 chapters of Ecclesiastes in one sitting.
+DAY 1–2Read all 12 chapters in one sitting.
 Resist the urge to argue with Qohelet.
 Let his honesty land.
 What does he say that you secretly agree with but rarely admit?

 DAY 4–5Identify the "vanities" in your own life — things you're looking to for ultimate meaning that cannot bear that weight.
-Money?
-Achievement?
-Relationships?
-Reputation?
 Journal about one of them honestly.

 +

-DAY 3Reread it with Ephesians 5:25–32 open beside it.
+WK 8, D3–5Reread with Ephesians 5:25–32 open beside it.
 Where do you see Christ as the Bridegroom?
 Where do you see yourself as the Bride?
-Let this shape how you understand Christ's posture toward you.

 +

-WK 10, DAY 1–4Choose the one Wisdom Book that spoke most powerfully to your current season.
+DAY 1–4Choose the one Wisdom Book that spoke most powerfully to your current season.
 Reread its key chapters.
-Write a one-page summary of what God said to you through it and what you intend to do about it.
+Write a one-page summary of what God said to you through it.

-WK 10, DAY 5–7Letter to Jesus: Just as with the Gospels — write a personal letter.
+DAY 5–7Letter to Jesus: Write a personal letter.
 What did the Wisdom Literature teach you about Him?
 About yourself?
-What do you want your life to look like differently on the other side of this study?
+What do you want your life to look like differently now?

-"The one who finds wisdom finds life and receives favor from the Lord — but the true beginning, the deepest wisdom, is simply this: to know Him."
+"The one who finds wisdom finds life and receives favor from the Lord — for to know Him is the beginning and the end of everything."

 — Proverbs 8:35 & John 17:3